Competitive Grant Opportunities

 Mr. and Mrs. Linscomb were dedicated to helping those who, through no fault of their own, could not help themselves.

 Mr. and Mrs. Loose had a simple and direct charge to successor board members of the Foundation: To help the poor and needy children and families of Jackson County and/or Kansas City, Missouri.

-In 2017, the Kansas City Chiefs will select one organization to have the opportunity to be the beneficiary of the Chiefs Charity Game for 2018.
-The chosen organization will receive 90 percent of the proceeds from the Chiefs Charity Game, with the remaining 10 percent of the proceeds dedicated to the sustainability of the Chiefs Charity Game and its future beneficiaries through the Hunt Family Foundation.
-Annually, the game raises approximately $400,000 to $600,000.
-The selected recipient will be announced in 2017.
+In 2020, the Kansas City Chiefs will select one organization to have the opportunity to be the beneficiary of the Chiefs Charity Game for 2021.
+The chosen organization will receive 90% of the proceeds from the Chiefs Charity Game, with the remaining 10% of the proceeds dedicated to the sustainability of the Chiefs Charity Game and its future beneficiaries through the Hunt Family Foundation.
+Annually, the game raises approximately $400,000 - $600,000.

 The Kansas City region has emerged as a global leader in the new digital economy.
 But far too many residents are excluded from the economic, education, health, social and cultural benefits of the digital age because they haven’t adopted or don’t use the Internet at home.
 With a strong history of entrepreneurialism, vibrant community spirit, and development of a first-of-its-kind high speed fiber network, Kansas City is uniquely positioned to undertake high impact digital inclusion initiatives to close the region’s digital divide.